microsoft/accessibility-insights-action/docs/gh-action-usage.md

 ## Viewing results

 -   In the GitHub [Actions tab](https://docs.github.com/en/actions/quickstart#viewing-your-workflow-results), select the workflow run you're interested in.
 The summary page contains an artifact.
 If you download and extract the contents of that folder, you'll find an `index.html` report with detailed results.
--   Get a summary of results in the job's task log.
+-   There are two places in which you can view a summary of the accessibility issues found:
+    -   The summary page for the workflow run.
+    -   The job's task log.

 ## Blocking pull requests